WebOrigami/docs/src/content/framework/tutorial.md

 ## Optional: Comments

-Each of the lines in `site.graph` defines some important area of the site.
+Each of the lines in `site.ori` defines some important area of the site.
 In a real project, it can be worth adding comments to remind you what each line does, like:

 <clipboard-copy>

 ```
 # The public folder is what users can browse.
 public = {
-  # Generate the index page from the index.ori template.
+  # Generate the index page from the index.orit template.
-  index.html = index.ori()
+  index.html = index.orit()

   # Generate a page in the team area for each team member.
-  team = @map/values(teamByName, =person.ori(@value), { extension: "->html" })
+  team = @map/values(teamByName, =person.orit(@value), { extension: "->html" })

   # These are static resources
   assets